menu 1

 I already have gages glued on my guns.
 Do I need to replace the gages I already have?

-I own a Savage rifle.
+I own a Savage rifle or AR with barrel tube.
 Will it work with PressureTrace?

 When I enter velocity the bullet exit point always shows remaining pressure.
 Why is this?